flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateProject
-### Creates a project, including project resources.
+> Creates a project, including project resources.
 This action creates a project based on a submitted project request.
 A set of source code files and a toolchain template file can be included with the project request.
-If these are not provided, an empty project is created.
+If these are not provided, an empty project is created.<br/>

 #### Input Parameters
 * `Action` - _required_